What You Need to Know About Etcher or Engraver

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-In 2016, there was an estimated number of 10,600 jobs in the United States for Etcher or Engraver.
+There were about 10,600 jobs for Etcher or Engraver in 2016 (in the United States).
 There is little to no growth in job opportunities for Etcher or Engraver.
 Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 The states with the most job growth for Etcher or Engraver are Nevada, Arkansas, and North Dakota.
 Watch out if you plan on working in South Dakota, Massachusetts, or New Jersey.
 These states have the worst job growth for this type of profession.